Sussex

 At Kingmere MCZ, there is also aggregate extraction occurring legally within the site.
 This dichotomy of management systems is especially felt by local community members who know of the existence of the MCZ, the presence of aggregate extraction and the management on recreational angling.

-Agents of Change is working to increase community interest in their local MCZ by increasing its presence in local towns, including signage along the seafront and information for locals and visitors about the site.
+Agents of Change worked to increase community interest in their local MCZ by raising awareness of its presence in local towns, by producing printed information along the seafront and information online for locals and visitors about the site.